-Where to buy farmers' market fruits, veggies and butter tarts on your way to the cottage
+10 great farmers' markets to hit on your way to the cottage

 2287 Regional Rd.
 Highway 2, Bowmanville, 905-623-9109, watsonfarms.ca

-What to buy: Corn, strawberries, apples, peas, beans, honey and baked goods.
+What to buy: Corn, strawberries, raspberries, peas, beans, honey, eggs and baked goods.

 Burnham Family Farm Market